-The company had record oil production of 77,529 b/d, which was 2% more sequentially than the previous record of 76,345 b/d in this year’s second quarter.
+The company also reached record oil production during the quarter of 77,529 b/d, which was 2% more sequentially than the previous oil production record of 76,345 b/d in this year’s second quarter.

-Natural gas production in third-quarter 2023 was 345.4 MMcfd, 6% more sequentially than the previous record of 326 MMcfd in this year’s second quarter.
+Natural gas production during the quarter was 345.4 MMcfd, 6% more sequentially than its previous natural gas production record of 326 MMcfd in this year’s second quarter.

-Primary drivers were better-than-expected production from wells in Lea County, NM, higher-than-expected production from non-operated assets, fewer shut-in wells than anticipated, and certain land transactions that closed in third-quarter 2023 instead of fourth-quarter 2023.
-Additionally, a force majeure event experienced by a third-party midstream provider in the quarter has been resolved, the company said in an Oct.
+The primary drivers behind the performance were better-than-expected production from wells in Lea County, NM, higher-than-expected production from non-operated assets, fewer shut-in wells than anticipated, and certain land transactions that closed in third-quarter 2023 instead of fourth-quarter 2023.
+Additionally, the force majeure event experienced by a third-party midstream provider during third quarter has been resolved, the company said in an Oct.
 24 earnings release.

 Joseph Foran, chairman and chief executive officer, said a portion of natural gas from wells in northern Lea County, NM, is being delivered to and processed by subsidiary Pronto Midstream LLC at its cryogenic natural gas processing plant (Marlan plant).
 The plant is processing natural gas volumes up to its designed inlet capacity of 60 MMcfd.

-Looking ahead, Matador expects to connect Pronto’s natural gas system with the natural gas system owned by the midstream joint venture San Mateo Midstream LLC in first-quarter 2024.
-Also in first-quarter 2024, Matador expects to connect Pronto’s natural gas system to Matador’s Advance acreage for direct delivery of natural gas volumes to the Marlan plant.
+Looking ahead, Matador expects to connect Pronto’s natural gas system with the natural gas system owned by the midstream joint venture San Mateo Midstream LLC, in first-quarter 2024.
+Also in first-quarter 2024, the company expects to connect Pronto’s natural gas system to Matador’s Advance acreage, allowing for direct delivery of natural gas volumes from the Advance acreage to the Marlan plant.